WMUK EEO Public File Report

-2.WMUK’s General Manager offers consultation, administrative assistance to and program evaluation for WKDS-FM, a high school student-operated station licensed to the Kalamazoo Public Schools and managed by the Public Media Center with participation in the area's Education For Employment program.
+2.WMUK’s General Manager and other WMUK Managers offer consultation, administrative assistance to and program evaluation for WKDS-FM, a high school student-operated station licensed to the Kalamazoo Public Schools and managed by the Public Media Center with participation in the area's Education For Employment program.
 This community group is active in providing information about broadcast employment issues.
 WMUK’s General Manager serves on the WKDS Radio Broadcasting Advisory Committee.
 He and/or other WMUK Managers attend 2 meetings per year (4 every two years).
-WMUK’s GM attended two meetings this past year.
-WMUK’s General Manager also participates in discussions with students about employment and careers in Broadcasting.
+WMUK’s GM or Managers attended two meetings this past year.
+WMUK’s General Manager and staff participated in discussions with students about employment and careers in Broadcasting.

 3.WMUK offers on-site tours and in-class presentations about career skills, audio production, station management and developments in electronic media.
 These services have been provided to communications and journalism students at Western Michigan University during the past year.
 In these tours and tours with youth organizations, such as scout groups, and Education for the Arts high school students, WMU radio production classes, young musicians and recording artists the General Manager or other Managers discusses employment and employment opportunities at WMUK.
-WMUK’s General Manager conducted four such tours this past year.
+WMUK’s General Manager conducted at least four such tours this past year.

 4. WMUK provides an award of an annual $1000 radio scholarship for students at Western Michigan University's Communications Department.
 This scholarship is awarded to qualifying students with a strong interest in audio production and community service.
-In the spring of 2013, the 2012-13 WMUK scholarship was awarded to Western Michigan University students Westley Wheat and Katelyn Orsini.
+In the spring of 2014, the 2013-14 WMUK scholarship was awarded to student Max Han.